Randy Oda

 Randy Oda is a composer and musician who performed with Tom Fogerty and the band Ruby, recording the albums Ruby, Rock & Roll Madness and Sidekicks.
-He composed the 1982 hit song, "Think I'm in Love", which Arnold Schwarzenegger also used on an exercise video.
+He co-composed the 1982 Eddie Money hit song, "Think I'm in Love", which Arnold Schwarzenegger also used on an exercise video.
 His "BART" instrumental was used by BBC School Music during intervals.
 His latest band is 'OPO.

 Personal life and education

 Randall Keith Oda was born in 1953 in Alameda County, California.
 He attended Kennedy High School in Richmond, California.
 Oda married Michelle Jean Nugent in 1985, and their son Daniel Thomas Oda was born in 1990.
 In 2017 he married Theresa Michele Barranco.

 Career

 Beginning in late 1971, Randy Oda, his brother Kevin Oda, Art Pantoja, and Kyle Schneider formed the band "Oda", producing two albums on the Loud Phonograph Albums label.
 A local Bay Area band, they played gigs in Berkeley.
 They also played a reunion benefit at Concord in 2015.

 In the early 1970s, Oda joined Tom Fogerty in the band Ruby, with Oda on guitar, Anthony Davis on bass, and Bobby Cochran on drums.
 Reviewer Phillip Elwood of the San Francisco Examiner wrote, "...when Randy Oda, nominally the band's solo guitar, gets into an extended theme the band backs him with all the flair of a seasoned jazz-blues-rock orchestra."

 A 1978 Santa Cruz Sentinel review of Ruby said Oda was: